-The tint of an colors is created by adding white to a piure to make a color variation of that color.
+The tint of a color is created by adding white to make a color variation of that color.
 For example, pink is actually a tint of the color red.
 Americana Acrylics has a great variety of all colors including pinks.

-A shade is created by adding blac to a color hure to darken that color.
+A shade is created by adding black to a color hue to darken that color.

 Tones are created by adding gray to a color.

 When painting, mixing the colors you're using with a small amount of white or black is an easy way to create natural-looking highlight and shadow colors.
 Try this technique yourself and see what you can mix up!
 Some artists will create entire paintings using shades and tints from just one color for a beautiful piece of color theory art